Using the Service Center Inbound Tab

 Managing Inboxes

-SCRs monitor their email inboxes for new mail.
+Service Center Reps monitor their email inboxes for new mail.
 The Inboxes section in the left pane displays a list of the shared email inboxes the user is assigned to, along with a count of new emails in each.
-Emails are sorted by date, descending; 30 days of email displays.
+Emails are sorted by date, descending.
+Emails from the past 30 days display.

 - Create Case - Creates a case but doesn’t navigate you to it.
 Use this option if you don’t plan on working on the case immediately.